tobyhodges/fair-research-software/episodes/07-code-structure.md

 the code to convert the data column containing spacewalk durations as text into numbers which we can perform arithmetic operations over, and add that numerical data as a new column in our dataset.

-The main part of our code then becomes much simpler and only contains the invocation of the following three functions:
+The main part of our code then becomes much simpler and more readable, only containing the invocation of the following three functions:

 ```python
 eva_data = read_json_to_dataframe(input_file)